FOSSEE/st-scripts/embellishing_a_plot.rst

     title("Parabolic function -x^2+4x-5")

 {{{ Show the plot window and point to the title }}}

 The figure now has a title which describes what the plot is.
+The =title= command as you can see, takes a string as an argument and sets the title accordingly.

-The =title= command as you can see, takes a string as argument and set the title accordingly.
+.. #[Madhu: See the diff]

 The formatting in title is messed and it does not look clean.
 You can imagine what would be the situation if there were fractions and more complex functions like log and exp.
-Wouldn't it be good if there was LaTex like formatting.
+Wouldn't it be good if there was LaTex like formatting?

-That is also possible by adding a $ sign before and after the part of the string that should be LaTex style.
+That is also possible by adding a $ sign before and after the part of the string that should be in LaTex style.

 for instance, we can use
 ::